Do You Need a Water Filter in Melbourne? Honest 2026 Answer

 • You live in a newer home (post-2000) with modern PEX or copper plumbing in good condition

-• You’re in a newer suburb with recently installed mains infrastructure
+• You’re in a newer suburb with recently installed mains

 If You Do Want a Filter, What Type Should You Get?